Cannabis Addiction Explained

 Trade Names for Cannabis Strains

-As a result of the worldwide penetration of cannabis consumption, and especially since the rapid growth of the legal cannabis industry, especially in parts of the United States, a large number of different strains of cannabis are now marketed to users, with different quantities and ratios of THC and CBD intended to provide users with different types of cannabis “high”.
-Some of these strains were originally cultivated prior to legalisation, while others have been developed fairly recently in the newly legalised environment.
+As a result of the worldwide penetration of cannabis consumption, and especially since the rapid growth of the legal cannabis industry, mainly in parts of the United States, a large number of different strains of cannabis are now marketed to users, with different quantities and ratios of THC and CBD intended to provide users with varying types of cannabis “high”.
+Some of these strains were initially cultivated, before legalisation, while others have been developed relatively recently in the newly legalised environment.
 Regardless of their origins, these strains of cannabis are now often marketed quite heavily with their “trade names” used as identifiers and differentiators for customers.
-Some of the best-known cannabis ”brands” include:
+Some of the best-known marijuana”brands” include:

 - Amnesia Haze